OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

     >>> test.color
     2

-What if we set to an invalid value?
+If we set to an invalid value, an exception is raised.

 .. doctest:: enum_example